CTW04278/academy_cicd/09-ci-cd/exercise_final_extra.md

 - https://nektosact.com/installation/index.html

 Now after we are able to test our application and even build and publish the image, we want to deploy it.
-For this, we want to use our local Kubernetes cluster like we did in the previous class.
+For this, we want to use our local Kubernetes cluster like we did in the Kubernetes module.
 Unfortunately, we cannot connect from the Github to our local Kubernetes, so we will use the Act CLI tool that you installed in the pre-requesites to be able to run our Github Actions Workflow locally.

 We will use this following command as our base to run the github actions: